Picovoice/porcupine/README.md

 ### C

 Porcupine is implemented in ANSI C and therefore can be directly linked to C applications.
-[include/pv_porcupine.h](/include/pv_porcupine.h) and [include/picovoice.h](include/picovoice.h) header files contain
-relevant information.
-An instance of Porcupine object can be constructed as follows
+[include/pv_porcupine.h](/include/pv_porcupine.h) header file contains relevant information.
+An instance of Porcupine object can be constructed as follows.

 ```c
 const char *model_file_path = ... // The file is available at lib/common/porcupine_params.pv